 How can we calculate Operating Cash to Total Cash Ratio?

 The ratio is calculated by dividing a business’ cash flow from operations by its net change in cash for the period, using the following equation:

 Cash Flow from Operations – represents the amount of cash that a company generated over a given accounting period from its core operations.
 Found on the business’ cash flow statement

 Net Change in Cash – refers to the total cash flows that the business has experienced for a given accounting period.
 It is the sum of the cash flow from operating activities, investing activities, and financing activities.
 Found on the business’ cash flow statement.

 Generally speaking, companies that are still growing may not have a lot of traction in their respective market yet.
 This means that their day to day liquidity relies on alternate cash sources (such as debt or venture capital funds).
 However, having those sources of cash as the main/only sources of cash is not sustainable in perpetuity.
 Conversely, a mature company usually relies less on external capital and is able to finance its projects with the cash it has generated from operations.

 Tim’s Pizza wants to calculate how much of its cash comes from its operations in order to evaluate the sustainability of its cash position.
 Below are snippets from Tim’s financial statements:

 The red boxes highlight the important information that we need to calculate the Operating Cash to Total Cash Ratio, namely the company’s cash flow from operations and net change in cash.
 Using the formula provided above, we arrive at the following figures:

-To better understand the financial health of the business, the Operating Cash to Total Cash Ratio should be computed for a number of companies that operate in the same industry.
+To better evaluate the financial health of a business, the Operating Cash to Total Cash Ratio should be computed for a number of companies that operate in the same industry.
 If other firms operating in the industry see ratios that are, on average, lower than Tim’s, we can conclude the company is doing a relatively good job of implementing a sustainable long term cash strategy.